 Congratulations on your pregnancy!
 Once you see that positive test, it’s time to start thinking about finding the perfect provider for you and your baby.
-For some women, this is something that has been done long before conception, but for many, this big decision often takes a back seat to picking out cribs and strollers.
+For some people, this is something that has been done long before conception, but for many, this big decision often takes a back seat to picking out cribs and strollers.
 However, choosing a provider whose birth philosophy matches your own is crucial in having the birth experience that you want.

 There are different types of midwives, whose training process and certification and/or licensure differ from one another.

 Certified Nurse-Midwives (CNMs) practice primarily in the hospital setting, usually within a group practice.
 CNMs in Minnesota are able to practice out of hospital at home births or birth centers.
 Certified Nurse Midwives have education in both nursing and midwifery and are licensed with state and national organizations.
 CNMs who practice in hospitals are able to order pain medications and interventions during birth if requested or medically indicated.
 CNMs often have physicians readily available to them for consultation and referrals should a situation beyond their expertise arise.

 Certified Professional Midwives, Direct-Entry or Lay Midwives attend births in homes and birth centers.
 The education path varies from accredited schools to direct entry, apprenticeship and years of study.
 The CPM credential is granted by the North American Registry of Midwives and requires a rigorous course of study and extensive clinical skills.
 CPM’s in Minnesota have the option to be licensed by the Board of Medicine.
 Many CPM’s work in conjunction with physicians when consultation is needed.
 In a home birth or birth center setting access to pain medications and some interventions may be limited, although all have back-up hospital transfer plans in place for medical emergencies.